Dylan-Dacre/IT5016D_Assessment-2---Software-Project/README.md

 1. New Ticket Submission:

    - Users can easily submit new helpdesk tickets by providing essential information, including Staff ID, Ticket Creator Name, Contact Email, and a description of the issue.
-   - The system automatically assigns a unique ticket number to each new ticket, and if the issue description includes the words "Password Change," a new password is generated.
+   - The system automatically assigns a unique ticket number to each new ticket, and if the issue description includes the words "Password Change" a new password is generated.

 2. Ticket Display: